wortwart/react-native-atom-reader/README.md

 # react-native-atom-reader

-This is a emo project with React Native to view and filter an Atom/RSS feed.
+This is a demo project with React Native to view and filter an Atom/RSS feed.
 Currently, it has only been tested with Android smartphones and the Atom feed of [heise online](https://heise.de/), but it should also work on iOS and other standards compliant Atom newsfeeds.

 This project was created for a tutorial in [c't Magazin](https://ct.de/) which will appear in autumn 2017.